History of Jämtland: Turbulent times

 After Norway was forced into a personal union with Denmark (Denmark-Norway) in 1536 Jämtland came to be governed from Copenhagen.
 Sweden's separation from the Kalmar Union transferred Jämtland from a central Scandinavian region into a border region between two aggressive states.
 Just like Gotland Jämtland politically belonged to Denmark-Norway and religiously to Sweden.
 Jämtland had two kings for a while after the introduction of Protestantism (Catholicism survived in some places into the 17th century).
 This eventually led to conflict, first in 1563 during the Nordic Seven Years' War (after which Jämtland was put under the diocese of Nidaros), then in 1611 during the Kalmar War, when villages were raized and plundered, churches were destroyed, and the population was assaulted.
 After this incident the Jamts were severely punished by the Danish king, who confiscated much land from the Jamts for having sworn the Swedish king an oath of allegiance, incidentally before the misconducts started.
 These conflicts continued, Jämtland was occupied yet again in 1644 during the Hannibal War, though the Swedes were quickly driven out by Norwegians and locals.
 Sweden did, however, win that war in the south and received Jämtland as a part of the Treaty of Brömsebro in 1645.

 Jämtland - the land in between (mitt emellom), there are only a few kilometers to the Bothnian Sea as well as to the Norwegian Sea, which has led to Jämtland often being occupied.
 This map from 1905 consist of the then Jämtland County (Jämtland and Härjedalen), the older spelling with an e is used.

 After this Denmark-Norway tried to regain the province, first in the Dano Swedish war of 1657 where the Norwegians were hailed as liberators.
-Then for a longer period in 1677 with the conquest of Jemtland.
+Then for a longer period in 1677 with the Jämtland campaign.
 The Jamts conducted snapphane activities towards the Swedish army and during this time a Jamt from Lockne, the first known Jamtish poet, wrote a scurrilous song that was sung throughout the province during the war.
 The last segment of the song was the most derisive one (direct English translation to the right):